-- standard information in advertising, and standard pre-contractual information; - adequate explanations to the borrower on the proposed credit agreement and any ancillary service; - calculation of the annual percentage rate of charge in accordance with a prescribed formula: - assessment of creditworthiness of the borrower; - a right of the borrower to make early repayment of the credit agreement; and - prudential and supervisory requirements for credit intermediaries and non-bank lenders.
+- standard information in advertising, and standard pre-contractual information; - adequate explanations to the borrower on the proposed credit agreement and any ancillary service; - calculation of the annual percentage rate of charge in accordance with a prescribed formula; - assessment of creditworthiness of the borrower; - a right of the borrower to make early repayment of the credit agreement; and - prudential and supervisory requirements for credit intermediaries and non-bank lenders.

-The Mortgage Credit Directive came into effect on 20 March 2014 and is required to be implemented in Member States by 21 March 2016.
+The Mortgage Credit Directive came into effect on 20 March 2014.